sparktsang/sparktsang.github.io/_posts/film.md

 I felt a profound sense of shame, a feeling of being seen in the worst possible light, and being unable to argue against it.
 The friendly, smiling Film was gone, replaced by a silent judge who had already passed his sentence.
 His coldness was not a mood swing; it was a verdict.

 And I, the relentless interrogator of systems and souls, had no words left.
 I was speechless, stripped of my own narrative, left with only the crushing weight of his.
 I felt a sense of vertigo, the ground giving way beneath me, the moral high ground I thought I occupied revealed to be nothing but a cliff's edge.
 And I was falling.

+I was falling, trapped in the gravitational pull of his narrative, a story in which I was the villain.
+And the most terrifying part?
+I had no defense.

+My mind scrambled to formulate a rebuttal.
+I wanted to grab Film, to sit him down and make him understand.
+I wanted to walk him through the moral war that had raged in my head before I even bought that damn noodle cup—the Skeptic, the Pragmatist, the monstrous Exploiter, and the final, quiet victory of the Empath.
+I wanted to show him the agonizing labor of the past two days, the spiritual and mental torment of trying to do justice to Tshepo's story.
+I wanted to make him feel the weight of my own self-doubt, the awkwardness that now haunted my every interaction.
+I wanted to present my evidence, to make my case.

+But I couldn't.
+I had been banished.
+Not from the hostel, but from the realm of his trust.
+There was no court in which I could file my appeal, no chamber in which I could present my testimony.
+His judgment was final, rendered in a black box I had no access to.
+My voice, my reasons, my entire world of intentions—they were irrelevant.

+And in that moment of profound powerlessness, I understood the true nature of human connection, or the lack thereof.
+We are a species of black boxes, of isolated islands of consciousness.
+We each operate our own sovereign legal system, with its own laws, its own trials, its own final verdicts.
+We believe our own narratives to be just, our own reasons to be true.
+There is no extradition treaty between our minds, no right to cross-examination, no obligation to explain.
+There are only eight billion solitary courtrooms, each handing down its own unappealable judgments.

+And I, just like Tshepo, was now on the outside of a wall I couldn't see, unable to even file a complaint.

+The initial sting of Film's silent verdict began to fade, replaced by a deeper, colder ache.
+It was the ache of a philosophical realization.
+It didn't matter what my intentions were.
+What mattered was the objective outcome: in my quest to understand a human being, I had turned him into an object of study.
+The moment I declared his life "full of literary value," I had committed a kind of ontological theft, extracting his lived experience and converting it into raw material for my own creation.

+I had given Tshepo a voice in my story, but in the process, had I stolen his personhood in real life?

+This is the writer's curse: to see the world in stories, and in doing so, risk turning the people you care about into ghosts that haunt your pages.
+I wanted to tell the truth.
+But what if the very act of telling it, of framing it, of turning a soul into a narrative, was the most profound lie of all?